shibumi/en.nullday.de/_posts/2016-10-19-why-suckless-is-wrong.markdown

 number?
 It now exists before the kernel itself, during a bootup.
 See also systemd-boot.*

-Again. system**d** is not only an init daemon.
-It's the same when I would say:
+Again. system**d** is not only an init system.
+Is the same as if I said:

 *Should grub's PID be changed from 4235 to a negative, or imaginary, number?
 It Now exists before the kernel itself, during a bootup.
 See